Alabama inmate who escaped jail waives extradition

 Associated Press

-An Alabama murder suspect who surrendered after a weeklong flight with his jailer ended with her mortally wounded in a ditch in Indiana waived extradition on Tuesday.
+A murder suspect who surrendered after a weeklong flight with his jailer ended with her mortally wounded in an Indiana ditch waived extradition on Tuesday and will be swiftly sent back to Alabama, an official said.

+The multistate search for the inmate and the woman who helped him escape ended Monday with Vicky White, 56, dead with a shot to the head and a gun in her hand.
+Casey White, 38, surrendered without a fight, saying he didn’t kill the woman he called his wife.

+The end of the manhunt did little to answer lingering questions surrounding the jailbreak: Why would a respected jail official on the eve of her retirement give up everything to help a dangerous felon escape?
+What did they do while they evaded authorities for roughly eleven days?
+And when they were finally surrounded, did she really pull the trigger to end her own life?

+An attorney representing Casey White in his capital murder case, Jamy Poss, declined comment Tuesday on the arrest, saying he was still trying to find out what had happened in Indiana.

-Jess Powers, director of the Vanderburgh County Cyber Crime Task Force, told The Associated Press that Casey White appeared in court by video and “will be immediately extradited.
-Most likely he will be moved as quickly as possible.”
+Casey White appeared in court by video and “will be immediately extradited.
+Most likely he will be moved as quickly as possible,” Jess Powers, director of the Vanderburgh County Cyber Crime Task Force, told The Associated Press.

-Vicky White, 56, the jail official who helped him escape was pronounced dead at a hospital on Monday after Casey White, 38, gave up without a fight in Evansville, Indiana — nearly 300 miles (480 kilometers) — from where the two fled an Alabama jail.
-The fugitives had spent more than a week on the run.
+Vicky White was pronounced dead at a hospital on Monday after the Cadillac she was driving was pushed by U.S. Marshals task force members into a ditch where it ended up on its side, the sheriff in Evansville, Indiana said.
+They were nearly 300 miles (480 kilometers) from the Alabama jail where he had been awaiting trial.

 NBC’s “Today” show reported Tuesday that federal marshals said Casey White told officers at the scene, “Please help my wife.
 She just shot herself in the head and I didn’t do it.”
 The two Whites were not related, let alone married, officials said.